snapADDY/snapaddy-mapping-doc/_posts/2020-11-06-visitReport.md

 You can create multiple mappings for different templates by exchanging the "*", which is a variable for "applies to all templates", with the MappingId of the desired template

-The MappingIDs, aswell as the QuestionId can be found using the [Mapping Helper](https://github.com/snapADDY/snapaddy-mapping-doc/raw/master/files/MappingHelper.zip)
+The MappingIDs, aswell as the QuestionId can be found using the<a href="https://github.com/snapADDY/snapaddy-mapping-doc/raw/master/files/MappingHelper.zip">Mapping Helper</a>